SplaatSites/guac/readme.md

 ## Command line

-Run the executable with a rom path (gb, gbc, gba, nds are required extensions) to immediately enter the game.
+Run the executable with a rom path (gb, gbc, gba, nds, min are required extensions) to immediately enter the game.

 ```